arnaudmorin/ansible-training/lessons/3-playbooks.md

   * install nginx
   * configure nginx as a proxy (port 80 --> 8080) (google is your friend)
 * Bonus: How can we restart nginx only after we changed it's configuration? (tip: ansibles handlers)
-* Bonus2: using some ansible variables add a debug task to your playbook to print the URL of your website.
+* Bonus2: using some ansible variables to add a debug task to your playbook to print the URL of your website.